ketoe7/mac-resolver-python/readme.md

 ```
 Alternatively it is possible to run application locally by installing python3.9 and
 python modules from [requirements.txt](./requirements.txt).
-**NOTICE**: application was tested only on Ubuntu 20.04 and Alpine 3.15 but should work also on other operating systems.
+**NOTICE**: application was tested only on Ubuntu 20.04 and Alpine 3.15 with python3.9 but should work also on other operating systems.

 ## Features